lmc-eu/cookie-consent-manager/README.md

 If your project uses [Spirit Design System], you are almost done!

-All you need to do is to add this plugin's SCSS to your Sass pipeline:
+All you need to do is to add this plugin's SCSS to your Sass pipeline and use it **instead** of the default CSS:

 ```scss
 // my-project.scss